rupeshs/fastsdcpu/Readme.md

 ### Run
 You can run in desktop GUI mode or web UI mode.
 #### Desktop GUI
-- To start fastsdcpu double click `start.bat`
+- To start desktop GUI double click `start.bat`
 #### Web UI
-- To start fastsdcpu double click `start-webui.bat`
+- To start web UI double click `start-webui.bat`
 ## FastSD CPU on Linux

 Ensure that you have Python 3.8 or higher version installed.

 - Clone/download this repo
-- In the terminal enter into fastsdcpu directory
+- In the terminal, enter into fastsdcpu directory
 - Run the following command

   `chmod +x install.sh`